djrenren/blog/_posts/2018-08-06-custom-test-framework-prop.md

 `#[test_case]` is a marker to the compiler to aggregate the item beneath it and pass it to the test runner.

 **Semantics:**
- - The compiler will exclude annotated items will in non-test configurations
+ - The compiler will exclude annotated items in non-test configurations
  - The compiler will pass all annotated items as a slice to the test runner
  - Annotated items must be a nameable `const`, `static`, or `fn`.